 Sometimes, outpatient care is necessary for patients who are not able to put their lives on hold to join an inpatient program.
-Outpatient programs should offer similar therapies as inpatient programs, though these are often less time-intensive, and the patient does not stay in the rehab environment.
+Outpatient programs offer similar therapies as inpatient programs, though these are often less time-intensive and the patient does not stay in the rehab environment.

 It’s important to consider outpatient care when discussing a patient’s graduation from an inpatient rehab program.
 Addiction does not simply go away once a patient leaves cocaine rehab.
 In fact, many people in recovery find it challenging to enter the outside world after attending treatment for substance use disorders.
-Outpatient cocaine treatment gives cocaine users a place to transition from residential rehab to everyday life.
+Outpatient cocaine treatment gives cocaine users a place to transition from residential rehab to life in recovery.

-There are important outpatient care tools that patients can learn in cocaine rehab and take with them through every step of life.
+There are useful outpatient care tools that patients can learn in cocaine rehab and take with them through every step of life.
 These include:

-At the Vance Johnson Recovery Center in Las Vegas, Nevada, we personally understand the struggles of alcohol and drug addiction.
-We are here to show you that cocaine addiction does not have to control your life.
+At the Vance Johnson Recovery Center in Las Vegas, Nevada, we understand the struggles of alcohol and drug addiction and are here to show you that cocaine addiction does not have to control your life.

-We are ready to help you develop the skills you need to get sober and stay sober.
+We are ready to help you develop the skills you need to achieve sobriety.
 Recovery takes work, but it starts with seeking help.
 Reach out to us today by phone at 1-888-82-VANCE or fill out our confidential online form.
 Your path to sober living starts here.